bertrandmartel/plot-sdl/README.md

 ./build-wrapper.sh clean
 ```

-<i>font file wont be found if launced from a different directory</i>
+<i>font file wont be found if launched from a different directory</i>

 <b>Cython install</b>